Linuxfabrik/lfops/roles/redis/README.md

 This role is compatible with Redis v6+.

+RHEL 10 does not ship Redis, so this role does not support it.
+Use the [linuxfabrik.lfops.valkey](https://github.com/Linuxfabrik/lfops/tree/main/roles/valkey) role there.

 You can pre-enable Remi's repo with the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) role to get an up-to-date Redis version.
 If you use the [Redis Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/redis.yml), this is automatically done for you.

 This role is compatible with the following Redis versions: